vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 - You have an older version of the vSphere Integrated Containers appliance that you need to upgrade.
 - If the previous version of vSphere Integrated Containers Registry uses local database authentication for identity management, make a record of all of the users that exist in the database.
 These users cannot migrate to the new version, so you must recreate them after the upgrade.
 - Back up the older appliance by using your usual backup tools.
+- Ensure that all vCenter Server instances and ESXi hosts in the environment in which you are deploying the appliance have network time protocol (NTP) running.
+Running NTP prevents problems arising from clock skew between the vSphere Integrated Containers appliance, virtual container hosts, and the vSphere infrastructure.
 - Obtain the user name and password for the embedded vSphere Integrated Containers Registry database that runs in the older appliance.
 - Deploy the new version of the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).